 The solution: Flattened IIoT architecture

-Smart cities are another example of where edge computing can be useful, providing a resilient platform.
+IoT in smart cities are another example of where edge computing can be useful, providing a resilient platform.
 A cloud connection that anticipates the use of Wi-Fi or cellular data cannot guarantee enough coverage – not even with 5G, which is years from mass adoption.
-In turn, edge computing can help in managing streetlighting, security cameras, worker messaging, sensor monitoring, and other areas of smart cities, at the same time opening opportunities for a more integrated rather than dispersed approach to IoT.
+In turn, edge computing can help in managing streetlighting, security cameras, worker messaging, sensor monitoring, and other areas of smart cities, at the same time opening opportunities for a more integrated rather than dispersed approach to edge IoT.

 Most experts predict it won’t.
 The cloud will rather complete the edge computing concept, acting as a hub for data storage and advanced data processing tasks, as key aspects such as security, stability, and processing power will continue to drive the need for big datacenters.
 However, if a responsive solution with reduced latency is required, it’s reasonable to implement edge computing to make it faster and more reliable.

-Applying edge computing solutions to IoT development has its ups and downs, but obviously it has an advantage over cloud platforms when data processing is concerned.
+Applying IoT edge analytics and edge computing solutions to the development has its ups and downs, but obviously it has an advantage over cloud platforms when data processing is concerned.
 Soon, it will become the new black for IoT innovators and speed up communication in the world of technology.